Top 5 Procurement Best Practices in 2020 to Up Your Game

 The answer might vary from one organization to another, but there are some procurement best practices that several leading companies have adopted over time.
 Here’s an outline of five procurement best practices that, when implemented properly, can significantly lower costs, improve process efficiency, and have a positive impact on the cost-income ratio.

 As technology continues to become an integral part of our everyday activities, a complete digital transformation for procurement activities is inevitable.
 High-performing organizations are leading the pack on digital procurement practices.
-Other businesses need to wake up to reality and embrace automation to make their procurement processes efficient and seamless.

 2. Spend Transparency

 Making procurement functions transparent is the baseline to unlock potential savings and make headway into achieving operational excellence.
 Spend transparency is the key to ensuring accountability and minimizing opportunities for fraud in the procurement process.

 Steps to ensure spend transparency in the procurement process: